Adopt a Dog, Chihuahua Rosie

 Adopt a Dog Chihuahua

-Rosie Chihuahua 4 weeks after surrender to Furever Pet Care dog foster care.
+Rosie Chihuahua in Furever Pet Care dog foster care.

 Healthy Lifestyle Chihuahua Rehab

-Weaning her off grocery store brand dog food, she is now eating a mix of raw pet food and pureed veggies with supplements fish oil, flaxseed, and omegas for joints.
-CBD oil helps with inflammation and pain that likely caused her to lick her forelimbs a little too much, which we know because she does so less frequently now than the first few days.
+Weaning her off grocery store brand dog food, we first put her on a mix of raw pet food and pureed veggies with supplements of fish oil, flaxseed, and omegas 3 fatty acids to help with inflammation and joints.
+CBD oil also helped with inflammation and pain that likely caused her to lick her forelimbs a little too much.
+She does so less frequently now than the first few days.
+Once she was stabilized, we fed her low fat GI canned and GI soaked kibble food to bring her liver health into line in the longer term.

 After some dedicated training, she is now choosing to sleep in her soft bed in a larger crate.
 She had never used a crate previously.
-We believe it helps her feel safe, get the rest she needs, and prepares her for future travel by means of carrier when needed.
+We believe it helps her feel safe, get the rest she needs, and be comfortable traveling by means of carrier when needed.

-Having frequent crate rest, CBD, hemp calming aids to a bit, plus mental enrichment and regular physical exercise ( now that her feet are more comfortable) is having a beneficial effect in reducing fear-based and nuisance behaviours (lunging, barking, etc).
+Having frequent crate rest plus mental enrichment and regular physical exercise ( now that her feet are more comfortable) is having a beneficial effect in reducing fear-based and nuisance behaviours (lunging, barking, etc).
 Being more comfortable physically is also making her more calm and tolerant of being apart from a human.
 Rosie can be stressed absent human company, so it is nice to see her confidence rise.
 As of this update (she came to us on March 10, 2023) her barking has decreased to appropriate alerts, for instance having to potty, or getting dinner ready!

 Next Step to Adopt a Dog Chihuahua

 Rosie would do well with a family who appreciates a good snuggle and regular leisurely walks.
 She is ok with children, but due to her tiny size, we recommend children over twelve.
 She was surrendered with a sibling Chihuahua whose company she enjoys.
 However, she seems to be much calmer without his constant attentions and inclination to run interference between her and other dogs.
 With a proper doggy introduction, she is fine with new friends.
-She has lived with our pack at Furever Pet Care, and is not being fostered by a home with a young Chihuahua mix and adult Shih Tzu.
+She has lived with our pack at Furever Pet Care, and is now being fostered by a home with a young Chihuahua mix and adult Shih Tzu.
 Rosie would do fine with other resident dogs.
+She has been introduced to two dog-savvy cats on different occasions and so far is indifferent to them, i.e. does not bark, chase or pester them.

 She has been to the vet for a thorough health check and vaccination update.
 She has some mild issues to keep an eye on that are typical of aging in dogs.
 Full reports will be provided to pet parents interested in adoption.